 A long time self-confessed nerd, I’m most comfortable not just out in the countryside or on the beach with a camera but also shut away in front of a computer for hours on end making images from the data our digital cameras produce.
-I’m one of those photographers who has no qualms of carrying out extensive processing work to perfect the image, what was actually there at the time of capture is only a starting point for me.
+I’ve never been afraid of carrying out seemingly excessive alteration to my captured images, which has probably been a large factor in the way my individual style of intentional camera movement photography has developed over the years.

 Landscape Editions: Volume 12 – “Intentional” Published by Kozu Books